pau1h/ombiRequestBot/README.md

 # ombiRequestBot
+This project is now depreciated.
+Please use more up-to-date alternatives like Overseer.

 A Discord request bot for Ombi.
 Uses the DSharpPlus API for the bot.
 As of right now, only works for movies.

 Add config.json to the debug directory with this information: